kgullion/signalprocessing/transforms/README.md

 npm install @signalprocessing/transforms --save
 ```
 ## Usage
-`@signalprocessing/windows` module can be both imported as commonJS module or ES module.
+`@signalprocessing/windows` module can be both imported as commonJS or ES module.
-## Fast Fourier Transform ( fft )
+- ## Fast Fourier Transform ( fft )
 This function implements fast Fourier transform  of the given real or complex signal.

 For the real signal, input parameter can be real array as ```let [realCoef, imagCoef] = fft(realSignal)``` .